aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to ODP within C++ Applications" h2="Convert PDF to ODP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate PDF to ODP conversion feature inside your C++ applications.
+This is because PDF and ODP files are two different formats and the content of one format cannot be used in the other.
+PDF files are used for sharing documents and ODP files are used for creating presentations.
+Therefore, if you need to use the content of a PDF file in a presentation, you need to convert it to ODP format.

+<h2>How Aspose.Total helps for pdf to odp conversion</h2>

-Are you a C++ developer looking to add to integrate PDF to ODP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to ODP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that can help you to convert PDF to ODP in two simple steps.
+First, you can use Aspose.PDF for C++ to export PDF to PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to ODP.
+Both APIs are available in the Aspose.Total for C++ package.
+The APIs are easy to use and you can quickly integrate them into your C++ applications.
+Moreover, the APIs are highly reliable and provide accurate results.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}